 Similarly, Article 5(2) of the Law on Associations restricts associations from performing “political activities” without defining what is meant by “political activities.”
 The expectation is that the phrase is intended to limit campaigning and electioneering and not public advocacy.

 There are no legal barriers to international communication or contact.

 Barriers to Resources

-There are no legal barriers against foreign funding for NGOs.
+There are no legal barriers against foreign funding for NGOs or associations.

 We are unaware of any legal barriers being applied to restrict domestic funding of civil society organizations.